marciprete/keycloak-resource-autoconf/README.md

 and possibly errors.

 The aim of this project is to provide an automatic configuration process, based on the Swagger api annotations and on the Spring web annotations, to have one single configuration point.

+The current version supports both Swagger 2 and Swagger 3

 ## Requirements